AnyBody/anybody-tutorial/Interface_features/lesson3.rst

 |Chart view with plots|

-Let us look at more complex data, let us find the muscles in the tree by expanding to Main.Study.Output.Model.HumanModel.Right.Mus.
+Let us look at more complex data, let us find the muscles in the tree by expanding to Main.Study.Output.Model.BodyModel.Right.Mus.
 Take the first muscle, SoleusMedialis1SoleusMedialis1, and click the Fm property.

 |Chart view, single plot|